 The summer heat can make it difficult to stick to your tried-and-true style routine.
 Maybe you typically wear suits or twinsets with pants.
 Whatever your preferred garb, it’s important to prioritize your comfort without sacrificing professional standards at a job interview.
-If you’ve got one lined up and you want to beat the heat, here are a few style suggestions that will help you keep your cool.
+If you’ve got one lined up and you want to beat the heat, here are a few summer interview outfits that will help you keep your cool.

 At any time of the year, a standard suit is the perfect workwear option.
 It’s smart, conservative, and sets the right tone in almost every professional setting that expects its employees to wear polished attire.
 But during summer, the last thing that you want to do is cover yourself up from neck to ankle.
 It can be uncomfortable, especially when the temperature creeps into the 80s and 90s.